Drug Recalls and Pharmaceutical Litigation

 If you or a loved one has been the victim of a dangerous pharmaceutical drug or medical device, you may be entitled to compensation.
 You deserve dynamic representation from a law firm with the resources necessary to take on the pharmaceutical companies.
 Thomas J. Henry has a track record of helping clients receive record-breaking verdicts, settlements, and judgments.

-Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
 Call us today for a free case review — attorneys are available 24/7, nights and weekends.